shayanhalder/shayanhalder/README.md

 ## Hey, I'm Shayan! 👋

 #### I'm a Software Engineer studying Computer Science at UC Irvine.
 I'm interested in backend development, databases, distributed systems, AI infrastructure, and reliability engineering.
-Incoming Production Engineer at Meta (Summer 2026).

 #### Previously interned at Meta as a [Production Engineer](https://engineering.fb.com/category/production-engineering/) learning how to build reliable and scalable infrastructure.